 In his later years, Hughes felt "guilty as hell" that his production company subjected all of those people to the toxic ground in Utah.
 He apparently spent $12 million purchasing every copy of The Conqueror and watched it constantly in his final days before he passed away in 1976.

 Despite the catastrophe that was The Conqueror, it didn't really have any negative effects on Wayne's career.
 He went on to star in the Howard Hawks directed films Rio Bravo and El Dorado, as well as The Green Berets (the only film made during the Vietnam War that supported the war), The Alamo, The Cowboys and his last film, The Shootist.
-Most importantly, he played the character of Rooster Cogburn in True Grit which earned him his only Academy Award for Best Actor, though he had previously received his first nomination in 1949 for Sands of Iwo Jima.
+Most importantly, he played the starring role of Rooster Cogburn in True Grit which earned him his only Academy Award for Best Actor, though he had previously received his first nomination in 1949 for Sands of Iwo Jima.